Tubbz-alt/attys-ecg/README.md

 ## Windows
 * Install: Visual Studio 2017 community edition
 * clone iir1 in your root directory: https://github.com/berndporr/iir1 and compile it (release and debug version)
+* clone fir1 in your root directory: https://github.com/berndporr/fir1 and compile it (release and debug version)
 * Download the open source version of QT5, 64 bits for visual C++ 2015/2017 from www.qt.io:
   https://download.qt.io/official_releases/qt/5.7/5.7.0/qt-opensource-windows-x86-msvc2015_64-5.7.0.exe
 * Download Qwt from http://qwt.sf.net (the latest version 6.x), unpack it in the parent directory and compile it (as release & debug)